openstack/nova/doc/source/devref/testing/libvirt-numa.rst

 deploy an OpenStack development environment.

 ---------------------------------
-Setting up a devstack environemnt
+Setting up a devstack environment
 ---------------------------------

 For later ease of use, copy your SSH public key into the virtual